 This guide promotes the seven principles of LEAVE NO TRACE ethics for minimal impact while climbing.

-This guide is intended to help recreational climbers; commercial climbing tour operators and their clients improve their environmental management and reduce their impact on climbing sites.
+This guide is intended to help recreational climbers, commercial climbing tour operators, and their clients improve their environmental management and reduce their impact on climbing sites.

-Minimal Impact techniques are not only important to environmental protection and future of the wilderness, but also for the positive experience of outdoor enthusiasts.
+Minimal impact techniques are important not only for environmental protection and the preservation of the wilderness, but also for the positive experience of outdoor enthusiasts.

 Plan Ahead & Prepare

 - Repackage Food.
-Plan your meals carefully to reduce waste and leftovers.
-Repackage food into reusable containers or plastic bags to reduce the amount of potential rubbish or litter you bring to the river.
+Plan your meals to reduce waste and leftovers.
+Repackage food into reusable containers or plastic bags to reduce the amount of potential waste.

 - Carry Water.
-Water is an extremely precious resource.
-Practice water conservation and carry extra drinking water.
+Water is a precious resource.
+Practice water conservation by carrying enough drinking water.

 - Proper Equipment.
-Bringing proper and adequate equipment can help you Leave No Trace.
-Plan on using a camp stove to cook your meals.
-Bring all the necessary equipment for washing dishes, straining dishwater and carrying out rubbish.
+Bring proper and adequate equipment to minimize your impact.
+Consider using a camp stove for cooking.
+Bring all the necessary equipment for washing dishes, straining dishwater, and carrying out waste.

 - Safety.
-Take all necessary safety equipment such as helmets, first aid kits Satellite phones or Epirbs, warm clothes, torches etc..
+Bring all necessary safety equipment, such as helmets, first aid kits, satellite phones or Epirbs, warm clothes, torches, etc.

 - Knowledge of the Area.
-Be familiar with the weather and water conditions that you might
+Familiarize yourself with the weather and water conditions you may encounter.

 - Know the regulations.
-Check with Land managers or owners for information and special considerations, and obtain any necessary permits or permission.
+Check with land managers or owners for information and special considerations, and obtain any necessary permits or permission.
 There may be a group size requirement.

-- Before establishing a new climb, carefully evaluate the impact compared with the benefit and consult with land management authorities where appropriate
+- Before establishing a new climb, evaluate the impact carefully and consult with the land management authorities, if appropriate.

 - Qualified Guides.
-Check that your guides have adequate skills in first aid, and safety, health and hygiene, and dealing with clients as well as technical climbing skills.
-Guides also need a basic field knowledge of ecology in order to explain how “minimal impact” practices work.
+Make sure your guides have adequate skills in first aid, safety, health, and hygiene, and are able to interact with clients.
+Guides should also have a basic knowledge of ecology to explain minimal impact practices.

 Travel and Camp on Durable Surfaces